-- English 101 and/or English 103/104 (with a minimum of a B-) - Communication Studies 220.
+- English 101 and/or English 103/104 (with a minimum of a B-)

+- Communication Studies 220.

+Not all accordary advection

 Not all secondary education programs require Communication Studies 220, Public Speaking.
 Please consult with a counselor or the four-year transfer college that you are planning to attend.
 Please request information on the requirements from the college of your choice to ensure that application and course requirements are met.